Glasgow 2014 delivers sport and regeneration

 The goal is to bring in at least £100m from private sources - media rights, licensing, tickets and sponsorship - with 17 sponsors signed up so far.

 "We have no set level for the number of sponsorships, and can bring more in," says Mr Speer.
-"As long as we can give companies value for money then the sky's the limit."'Exciting time'
+"As long as we can give companies value for money then the sky's the limit."

 While there have also been strong media sales for the event worldwide, Games organisers have seen their contribution towards the overall security budget triple.